"Jessica, what's the best way to freeze herbs?"

-I've had my Swiss-made, F6 model pruners for 15 years, and they're still going strong.
+I've had my Swiss-made, F6 model pruners for more than 15 years, and they're still going strong.
 Because all the critical parts (blades, handle grips and springs) are replaceable, I consider these lifetime investments.
 A range of models offers a variety of sizes, left-handed and right-handed options, and ergonomic rotating handles.
 They have super-sharp blades that make clean cuts that promote fast healing, and their nonslip, comfortable handles are red, so they won't get lost in a pile of clippings.

 Gone are the days of balancing a wheelbarrow on one wheel only to have it get stuck in the grass and tip over.
 Several models are available, including my GCG4, which is as steady as they come.
 It has a comfortable handle, a strong bed, and 10" pneumatic tires that make it super easy to steer and change direction - even when going backward.
 Its quick-release dumping system allows for easy unloading of mulch, soil or whatever you're lugging, and it has a four-cubic-foot, 600-pound capacity.